-Register A Community Interest Company
+Register A CIC

 A Community Interest Company most commonly known as a CIC Company is a new type of company introduced by the UK Government in 2005 under the Companies Act 2004.
 CICs are types of limited companies for people wishing to establish businesses which trade with a social purpose, or other activities to benefit their community.